-The part number being run is shown in the status line.

-- The programmed RPM is shown in the status line.
-This speed may be adjusted with the SPEED ↑ and SPEED ↓ keys. - The event number and type being run is shown at the top of the information area. - The current X, Z absolute positions are shown in the information area. - The actual tool Feedrate is shown at the bottom of the information area. - The current Feedrate Override % (as controlled by the FEED ↑ and FEED ↓ keys) is shown at the bottom of the Information Area. - The conversation line will show all appropriate messages. - The TRAKING soft key (lit only in a STOP condition) activates the TRAKING feature (see Section 10.5). - The SHOW ABS soft key (which is automatically assumed if one of the other 3 show keys are not selected) will show the absolute X, Z positions as the part is run.
+- The part number being run is shown in the status line. - A "SERVOS ON" message will appear in the status line when the servo motors are turned on. - The event number and type being run is shown at the top of the information area. - The current X, Z absolute positions are shown in the information area. - The actual tool Feedrate is shown at the bottom of the information area. - The current Feedrate Override % (as controlled by the FEED ↑ and

+FEED \checkmark keys) is shown at the bottom of the Information Area.

+- The conversation line will show all appropriate messages. - The TRAKING soft key (lit only in a STOP condition) activates the TRAKING feature (see Section 10.5). - The SHOW ABS soft key (which is automatically assumed if one of the other 3 show keys are not selected) will show the absolute X, Z positions as the part is run.
 The display will always show the point defined by the intersection of the SET X and SET Z lines from the screen figures in the Set Up mode (except X for a drill is the drill centerline).
 This is also point X0, Z0 in Section 5.4. - The SHOW INC soft key will show the incremental (or distance to go within the event) X, Z positions as the part is run.
 The display will always show the point defined by the intersection of the SET X and SET Z lines from the screen figures in the Set Up mode (except X for a drill is the drill centerline).
 This is also point X0, Z0 in Section 5.4. - The SHOW PATH soft key will show the tool path graphics as the part is run (as described in Section 9.7). - The SHOW PROG soft key will show the programmed data for the event being run, and the next event as the part is run.